constantindogaru/admin-example/docs/README.md

-# [ WORK IN PROGRESS ] Admin Example
+# [ WORK IN PROGRESS ] Admin Baselinker

-An example admin app that adds a menu button to the admin sidebar.
+This admin app adds a menu button called `Baselinker` to the admin sidebar.
+The button is located under `ACCOUNT SETTINGS` and its scope is to take care of the Baselinker Integration.

-# PREVIEW NOTICE :construction:

-We're working on the **admin builder**, which will allow you to define two files: `admin/routes.json` file with everything you need to create an admin interface (routes paths and components), and `admin/navigation.json` which alows your admin app to insert itself in the sidebar navigation.
-This is a temporary example!

-### How to develop admins

-1. Admins always declare routes in `/admin/app/<route>`

-2. Declare the `admin` builder in your manifest

-3. When installed, the user navigates to `/admin/<route>`, but your app runs in an iframe that points to `/admin/app/<route>`.

-4. You can develop directly in the `/admin/app` route for convenience, but don't forget to test it inside the iframe. :)

 ### Quickstart